Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 > _Make sure your Ledger device is connected and unlocked and that the Solar app is opened._

-**2. Select your favorite Delegate**
+**2. Select your favourite Delegates**

-Select your favorite delegate from the list--or search for them by name.
+Select your favourite delegates from the list--or search for them by name.

 ![](/desktop-wallet/assets/ledger/vote-2.gif)

-**3. Confirm the Vote's Details**
+**3. Confirm the Vote Details**

-After reviewing the vote's details, click '**Vote**'.
+After reviewing the vote details, click '**Vote**'.

 ![](/desktop-wallet/assets/ledger/vote-review.png)

-**4. Confirm the Vote's Fee**
+**4. Confirm the Vote Fee**

-You'll now be asked to confirms the vote's fee.
+You'll now be asked to confirms the vote fee.

 > It's recommended to leave this set to the default ("Average") fee,
 > there's no need to adjust it at this time.